marcoemrich/schools_of_tdd_dojo/school_pair_programming_hints.md

 # Portland

-Motivation: Testing without Mocks, Infrastructure, no extra e2e integration tests
+Motivation: Testing without Mocks, Explicitly "nullable" or "controllable" infrastructure, no extra e2e integration tests

-Imagine the rovers design with infrastructure and core-domain.
+Step 0: Show a simple rover implementation, that can turn

+Step 1: Requirement: Telemetry, add TelementryData and a nasty CommunicationSystem to send the Telemetry data.
+NO TEST, because its infrastructure and covery low.

+Step 2: Create a Test for the CommunicationSystem to send telemetry: ObservableOutput -> observe payload instead of data?

+Step 3: Isolate the "problem" piece in an interface: SMCDPClient -> observe payload instead of data?

+Step 4: Introduce CreateNull und TelemetryTest
+-> observe payload instead of data?